MichaelSteffens/csv-cut/README.md

 DESCRIPTION
 -----------
 Usage resembles the Unix tool cut(1), but is limited to the selection of delimiter separated fields.
-Unlike cut(0), input is parsed an output is formatted according to [RFC4180](https://www.rfc-editor.org/rfc/rfc4180.txt) using minimal quoting.
+Unlike cut(0), input is parsed and output is formatted according to [RFC4180](https://www.rfc-editor.org/rfc/rfc4180.txt) using minimal quoting.

 -h, --help